 - Hand Signals: The Roman invasion fleet is being coordinated by a centurion using hand flags.
 Just then a seagull lands on his helmet.
 His frantic efforts to brush it off inadvertently signal the fleet's catapults to open fire on their own ships.

-- Recycled Soundtrack: Vladimir Cosma reused the music he composed for the Olympic torch relay scene in Ace of Aces for the scene where Caesar's army conquers Britain during the Britons' weekend break.
+- Cosma also reused the music he composed for the Olympic torch relay scene in the 1982 film Ace of Aces for the scene where Caesar's army conquers Britain during the Britons' weekend break.

 - Slippery Skid: The Running Gag of messengers sent to General Motus always arriving at his headquarters after the floors have been waxed, resulting in slips, slides and crashes into various marble statues (explaining why so many Greco-Roman era statues in museums nowadays are broken).